wp-plugins/cleansave/readme.txt

 <h4>How CleanSave Works</h4>

-Users can easily edit content, save convert to PDF or Text saving to either their computer, Dropbox, Box or Google Drive accounts.
+Users can easily edit content, save to PDF or a Text file or upload to their Kindle, Dropbox, Box or Google Drive.

 1. User activates CleanSave by hitting the save button
 2. Content preview appears including editing and output tools for optimization